-When choosing products for your skin care during pregnancy, it is important to know about the ingredients being used.
+When choosing products for your skincare during pregnancy, it’s important to know about the ingredients being used.
 Not all goods are made the same, and some are simply not safe due to the active ingredients.

 Products containing retinol should be avoided altogether.
 This ingredient is commonly found in anti-aging products and acne treatments.
 Accutane is an excellent example of retinoids.
 These vitamin-A derivatives can be detrimental to your growing baby’s cell development.
 They could also cause congenital disabilities.